 Well consequentially, now Ron and Luna were a couple and it was plain to see how in love they were, but it was how well suited they were that really hurt, that was another thing Hermione grieved badly over.
 She had never been suited to Ron, even if they had made a successful life together.

 Ron and Luna had disappeared from the Christmas party almost immediately after ingesting the potion, and in their haste to have sex, thanks to the effect of said potion, the contraceptive spell had been forgotten.
 It was June now and in September they were expecting their daughter.

 Ron and Hermione's divorce hearing was next week and Hermione really wasn't certain what she was going to do about it, if in fact there was anything she could, or more to the point, wanted to do about it.
-If only Hugo hadn't overheard her candid talk with Harry, not if her brilliant son had not had access to Love Potions or a hand in developing them, and if he had actually thought through what could have gone wrong.
+If only Hugo hadn't overheard her candid talk with Harry, if her brilliant son had not had access to love potions, or a hand in developing them, and if he had actually thought through what could have gone wrong.
 Hell, if he wasn't so Gryffindor, her life would not be falling apart right now.

 Mind you, if you wanted to start assigning blame, the original fault lay with her and Ron; they shouldn't have given in to the pressure and married to begin with.
 This was all so horrible in one way, but a profound relief in another.

 Hermione sighed heavily, but was abruptly brought back to earth by a familiar voice.
 "Granger!"
 This made her jump, her ex-professor still called her by her maiden name when he was displeased with her.
 "Good Merlin's saggy…" his mouth pinched, but he contained his disapproval when he saw how lost and devastated she looked.
 Severus exhaled and his voice softened, "If you keep stirring like that you'll wear the bottom out of the cauldron, Hermione."